Written by Tanya Lieberman, IBCLC

 In 2009, Dr. Arcaro received a federal grant to investigate whether breastmilk could reveal patterns in breast cancer risk, by studying women who had or were planning to have a breast biopsy.
 These women were at a higher risk (though still relatively small) of developing breast cancer.
 Would their DNA methylation show it?

 Dr. Arcaro indeed found that certain patterns of methylation are correlated with a higher risk of breast cancer.
 She has since published two papers demonstrating this, and there are more to come.

-Two things make this finding important: One is the hope that one day women might be able to get a personalized breast cancer risk profile.
+Two things make this finding important: One is the hope that one day women might be able to get a personalized breast cancer risk profile and not just learn how to get bigger breasts.
 The second possibility is that once the “target” methylation is revealed by this research, new treatments may actually be able to reverse it.
 Amazingly, some of the first generation chemotherapy drugs are in fact “anti methylating” agents – drugs which can actually remove methyl groups from your DNA, allowing your DNA to function properly in the fight against cancer.
 Dr. Arcaro would even like to see if some dietary changes might actually reduce methylation, which she could measure in milk.